 For instance, although the rates might keep increasing year after year, they won’t keep on climbing once the loan reaches its rate cap.
 Nevertheless, borrowers should keep in mind that these caps also work the other way around by limiting the amount to which your interest can go down.

 ARMs are considered suitable for homebuyers intending to purchase a starter home prior to moving to their forever house.
 The introductory period provides an excellent opportunity for saving money if you don’t plan to dwell in your home over the full loan term.
 Also, borrowers can use this advantage to pay extra toward their loans early on.
 The low rates during the introductory period provide homebuyers with extra cash to put toward their principal.

 A government-backed mortgage is another type of home loan insured by a government body, not a private lender.
 Moneylenders find these loans more secure, as the insuring body is responsible for covering the bill in case the borrower defaults.
 Therefore, many homebuyers have a better chance to qualify for a government-backed mortgage than a conventional one.

 Each government-backed mortgage has unique criteria that borrowers must adhere to so as to qualify.
 Anyhow, the benefits of these government-backed models are also unique, such as more optimal down payment and interest requirements.
+For instance, by using a VA loan, there are ways to pay 0 down payment according to Security America Mortgage.
 On the negative side, candidates are required to meet some specific criteria to become eligible.
 Also, many such loans come with insurance premiums, which lead to high borrowing costs.